kavir-bheeroo/Microservices/README.md

 - Implement a Service Bus - perhaps use EventSourcing
 - Add health checks
 - Move the entire stack to an orchestrator - Kubernetes

+## Microservices to build
+- The general idea with this example is to build a Bus Fleet management system in Microservices-style.
+The following services will be built:
+1. Resources - to manage buses, drivers and conductors
+2. Roster
+3. Payroll
+4. Income
+5. Identity Server